fackelm2/fackelm2.github.io/_posts/2024-08-02-python_coding.md

 federal_states = 16
 ````

 - "Variables in Python are case-sensitive.
-In other words, watch your casing when creating variables, because Year_Founded will be a different variable than year_founded even though they include the same letters"
+  - in other words, watch your casing when creating variables,
+  - because **Year_Founded** will be a different variable than **year_founded** even though they include the same letters"
-- "Variable names that use multiple words in Python should be separated with an underscore _.
-For example, a variable named "site name" should be written as "site_name".
-This convention is called snake case (very fitting for the "Python" language)."
+- "Variable names that use multiple words in Python should be separated with an underscore _
+  - for example, a variable named **"site name"** should be written as **"site_name"**
+  - this convention is called snake case (very fitting for the "Python" language)"